lupyuen/lupyuen.github.io/src/ci.md

 TODO: Pic of NuttX Stats

-TODO: Reduce to 15 concurrent

-(Perhaps we could review the Build Targets above and decide which targets should be excluded?
-Or reprioritised to run earlier / later?)

-(Or we could run all 1,594 builds only when the PR is Approved?
-So we can save on Build Times for the Submission / Resubmission of the PR?)

-_Isn't this a little excessive?_

-TODO: But we don't know which platforms are impacted!

-TODO: Switch to Self-Hosted Runners

 # Self-Hosted Runners

 We experiment with __Self-Hosted Runners__ to understand what's happens inside NuttX Continous Integration.
 We run them on two computers...